HZQ950419/Math-LLaVA/README.md

 | Math-LLaVA-13B        |**38.3**|

 ## Results on MATH-V
-We also test on [MATH-V](https://github.com/mathvision-cuhk/MATH-V), a more challenge dataset:
+We also test on [MATH-V](https://github.com/mathvision-cuhk/MATH-V), a more challenging dataset:

 | Model                 | ALL    |
 |-----------------------|--------|